peaksandpies/universal-analytics/README.md

 });
 ```

 More generally, the daisy-chaining context keeps all parameters from the previous call around.
-This means in a situation where a similar tracking calls are necessary, the tracking is simplified:
+This means in a situation where similar tracking calls are necessary tracking is simplified:

 ```javascript
 visitor